-As an initial note, the statutes in effect on the date of the commission of the offense control the sentencing.
+California has multiple sentencing schemes.
+These include the basic Determinate Sentencing Law, indeterminate sentencing, the One Strike Law, and the Three Strikes law.
+When assessing the validity of a client's sentence, remember that the applicable sentencing scheme is the one that in effect on the date of the commission of the underlying offense.
 (U.S. Const., art I, § 10; Cal.
 Const., art I, § 9.)